priscillaoclark/15.S08-applied-nlp-final/readme.md

 ## Usage

-Each of the python script files serve separate purposes and can be used to keyword extraction or to topic model our corpus of regulatory documents.
-Sample visualization can be found in the figures folder.
+Each of the python script files serve separate purposes and can be used for keyword extraction or to topic model our corpus of regulatory documents.
+Sample visualizations can be found in the figures folder.

 ## Team Members